microsoft/vscode-docs/docs/copilot/getting-started.md

 PageTitle: GitHub Copilot getting started
 DateApproved: 04/04/2024
 MetaDescription: Get started with GitHub Copilot in Visual Studio Code and create your first AI-powered suggestions in the editor.
+MetaSocialImage: images/shared/github-copilot-social.png
 ---
 # Getting started with GitHub Copilot in VS Code

-This tutorial walks you through using the [GitHub Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) extension to discover the key features of GitHub Copilot in Visual Studio Code.
-Learn how to get started with AI-powered code suggestions, use chat conversations to refactor your code, and fix code errors with smart actions.
+This tutorial walks you through the key features of GitHub Copilot in Visual Studio Code.
+Learn how to get started with the [GitHub Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) extension to get AI-powered code suggestions in the editor, use chat conversations to refactor your code, and fix code errors with smart actions.

-In this tutorial, you're using GitHub Copilot to help you create a `Calculator` class in TypeScript.

 > **Note:** While we're using TypeScript for this tutorial, please note that Copilot is also trained on numerous other languages and a wide variety of frameworks.